-The word "Holme", 'comes from the Old English and Old Norse words for a small island or low lying land by a river' e.g. as in "Holme Pierrepont".
-Incidentally, Pierrepont is French for "Stone Bridge"...
+The word "Holme", comes from the Old English and Old Norse words for a 'small island or low lying land by a river', e.g. as in 'Holme Pierrepont'.
+Incidentally, 'Pierrepont' is French for 'Stone Bridge'...
 The family came over with William the Conqueror in 1066 and settled in Nottinghamshire in 1280.

-So I suppose it's quite an appropriate name, as our home is of course a shelter and we've lived close to the river Trent for most of our lives (both here in Staffordshire and previously in Nottinghamshire).
+And the word "Lee", according to a typical dictionary definition is, 'an area sheltered from the wind'...
+So, I suppose it's quite an appropriate name, as our home is of course a shelter, and we've lived close to the river Trent for most of our lives (both here in Staffordshire and previously in Nottinghamshire).